getify/foi-lang/formalization-work/Foi-Specification.md

 - In a function precondition (§3.5): syntactically the same shape at the position between the parameter list and the body, with a slightly narrower consequent grammar.
 - In an independent pattern-matching arm (§5), via the **IndepCondClause** variant -- the same shape with the polarity sigil optionally elided (bare `[test]` reads as implicit `?[test]`).
 - In a conditional `~each` loop comprehension, where the conditional determines whether the next loop iteration is executed or the loop concludes.

+This enumeration is exhaustive: a CondClause at any other position is rejected at compile time.
+The restriction is enforced at the semantic layer, not by the grammar.
+Syntactic-Grammar's `<FlowLHS>` admits a CondClause at the LHS of every Flow-tier operator -- comprehension, pipeline (`#>`), and compose (`+>` / `<+`) alike -- and defers validity downstream; of those, only the conditional `~each` form (§7.1) is admitted here.

+The restriction is on the clause, not on guards.
+A guard expression (§4.2) produces a value and appears wherever a value expression is admitted, Flow-tier LHS positions included: `?[c]: e #> f` seeds the pipeline with the guard's value, which is the consequent's value or `empty`.

 Dependent pattern matching (§5) uses a distinct **DepCondClause** with richer internal structure supporting operator-led boolean sub-expressions and `?as` type arms; that form appears only within dependent-match expressions.